 There are exceptions to this, and I covered them in our other article about trading stocks at home.

-When you’re shopping for a stock broker to help you invest your money, it’s important to understand the difference between discount brokers and full-service brokers.
+When shopping for a stock broker to help you invest your money, it’s important to understand the difference between discount and full-service brokers.
 Full-service stock brokers are like the general practitioners of finance that offer clients advice on everything from retirement plans to savings options.

 Discount brokerage firms charge less than traditional investment advisors because they do not provide comprehensive financial services, which can include:

 - asset management

 - estate planning.

 Discount brokers offer you various investment services such as trade execution, research, market data, education, and access to the stock exchange that full-service firms typically provide.
 Some brokers also sell insurance products along with providing stock brokerage services.

 It’s usually worth hiring a full-service stockbroker unless you’re trading small amounts of money or penny stocks.

 Licensed professionals, educated in their field, help you make sure you choose a good asset to invest your money in, and most of the time, this ends up with you profiting from transactions.
 The commission they charge is oftentimes less than the actual profit, so you still come out on top.